CrammPlays/My-Collection-Of-Codes-and-Scripts/README.md

-If you're reading this, please don't take credit of my scripts.
+If you're reading this, please don't take credit of my scripts, enjoy copying and viewing and hope my codes helped you!

-Best regards,
-CramPlays
+-Cram